Learning to Reason Efficiently with Discounted Reinforcement Learning: Blackwell optimality and our main theoretical results

 \section{Blackwell optimality and our main theoretical results}

 To formalize maximizing accuracy while minimizing mean response length, we use a stronger notion of optimality than is standard in reinforcement learning: the notion introduced by \citet{blackwell}, henceforth {Blackwell optimality} \citep{puterman2014markov,grand2023reducing}.
 A policy is Blackwell optimal if it is optimal for all discount factors sufficiently close to one.
-This is relevant because the optimal policy in RLVR at $\gamma=1$ maximizes accuracy (formally, the average reward criterion), while—as we show below—the optimal policy for $\gamma<1$ is the one that reaches the goal via the shortest path.
-If a policy is optimal both for $\gamma<1$ (near one) and for $\gamma=1$, then it simultaneously maximizes accuracy and minimizes mean response length.
+This is relevant because the optimal policy in goal reaching MDPs (RLVR) at $\gamma=1$ maximizes success (accuracy), while—as we show below—the optimal policy for $\gamma<1$ is the one that reaches the goal via the shortest path.
+If a policy is optimal both for $\gamma<1$ (near one) and for $\gamma=1$, then it simultaneously maximizes accuracy and minimizes mean response length. \emph{The missing proofs of all our results can be found in our appendix}.

+\paragraph{Why Blackwell optimality?} Discounting with $\gamma<1$ breaks ties between equally successful policies by preferring earlier success, but if $\gamma$ is not sufficiently close to $1$ it may instead prefer a shorter yet less successful policy.
+The following example, with a restricted stochastic three-policy class, illustrates both effects.
+We consider restricted stochastic policy classes as this is a simplified model of softmax policy classes which are standard when analyzing policy gradient methods \citep{sutton2018reinforcement,pmlr-v119-mei20b}.